Ocean Shore Railroad: Bay & Coast Railway Company

-Incorporated on June 1889 to construct a standard gauge line between San Francisco and Santa Cruz, the line was a private company and had unknown financers.
+Incorporated in June 1889 to construct a standard gauge line between San Francisco and Santa Cruz, the line was a private company and had unknown financers.
 Due to how the railway would have entered San Francisco on a major street, the San Francisco County Board of Supervisors required that the railway build track by September 1901, as all the other past railroads had failed to do this.
 The railroad failed to do this, and subsequently, the franchise expired and by February 1902, the line was shut down.

 The San Francisco & Southern Railway Company

 In September 1903, the San Francisco & Southern Railway was formed to construct a line between San Francisco and Santa Cruz, via the same route as its predecessors.
 Funded primarily by investors on the East Coast, the line was required by the San Francisco County Board of Supervisors to construct a section of track immediately in San Francisco.
 However, most paper-records dropped off around this time, so nothing more is heard about the railway.